Personhood: Non-human animals

 Those who oppose personhood for non-human animals are known as human exceptionalists or human supremacists, and more pejoratively speciesists.

 Other theorists attempt to demarcate between degrees of personhood.
 For example, Peter Singer's two-tiered account distinguishes between basic sentience and the higher standard of self-consciousness which constitutes personhood.
+His approach has been criticized for accepting the personhood of some animals, but rejecting the personhood of people with disabilities such as dementia.
+It has also been given as an example of the limits of a capacities-based definition of personhood, in that they tend to be defined in ways that reinforce existing systems of power and privilege by preferring the capacities that are valued by those who write the definitions.
+A squirrel would value agility and balance in defining personhood; a tree might grant personhood on the basis of height and longevity, and a long-time academic, "a human being with a fully functioning cerebral cortex who resides in a social context where the workings of this part of the brain are particularly prized", would just as predictably value the qualities that benefited his own life and overlook the ones that had little relationship to his own life.

 Wynn Schwartz has offered a Paradigm Case Formulation of Persons as a format allowing judges to identify qualities of personhood in different entities.
 Julian Friedland has advanced a seven-tiered account based on cognitive capacity and linguistic mastery.
 Amanda Stoel suggested that rights should be granted based on a scale of degrees of personhood, allowing entities currently denied any right to be recognized some rights, but not as many.